MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_01_organization_setup.md

 In this task, Reed sets up a unit conversion factor in Microsoft Sustainability Manager.
 While reviewing the inventory management plan, Alex identifies a missing unit of distance needed to calculate emissions for the fleet of electric vehicles.
 They ask Reed to add a new unit to the Length/Distance unit group.

 Unit Groups are used to group units together and define a base unit used to convert between unit types.
 For example, the Length/Distance unit group contains units of length and distance, with a base unit of meter (m).
 The units within the Length/Distance unit group have conversions between the unit type and meter, such as miles convert to 1,609.344 meters.
-You can explore this functionality in deeper detail on Microsoft Docs, please visit [Set up unit groups](https://docs.microsoft.com/en-us/industry/sustainability/setup-unit-groups).
+You can explore this functionality in deeper detail on Microsoft Docs, please visit **Set up unit groups** at +++https://docs.microsoft.com/en-us/industry/sustainability/setup-unit-groups+++.

-1. In the bottom left corner, change the Area to Settings
+1. In the bottom left corner, change the Area to **Settings**.

     ![Graphical user interface, application Description automatically generated](./Images/Lab01/L01_image031.png)

-1. Navigate to “**Unit groups**” on the left side of the page.
+1. Navigate to **Unit groups** on the left side of the page.

     ![](./Images/Lab01/L01_image032.png)

-1. Under **Active unit groups, Select Length/distance** and open
+1. Under **Active unit groups**, select **Length/distance** and open it.

     ![Graphical user interface, text, application, email Description automatically generated](./Images/Lab01/L01_image033.png)

-1. Select **New unit** to create new
+1. Select **New unit** to create a new unit.

     ![Graphical user interface, text, application, email Description automatically generated](./Images/Lab01/L01_image034.png)

 1. Enter the following details to create a new unit.
 Once entered, select **Save & Close** from the button pane.

-    - **Name**: 100 mile
+    1. **Name**: 100 mile

-    - **Conversion factor**: 160934.40
+    1. **Conversion factor**: 160934.40

     >[!NOTE] **Note:** The EPA calculates electric vehicle efficiency by the number of kilowatt hours (kWh) used per 100 miles.
 For consistency, it is best practice to utilize the same